Moya Brady

 Moya Brady (born 8 September 1962) is an English actress.
 Her roles include Breda McQueen on the Channel 4 soap opera Hollyoaks from 2018 to 2020.

 Brady grew up in the seaside town of Blackpool, Lancashire, England.
 She has appeared in a wide variety of roles in film, television and the theatre, including a role as F.D.O.
 Roberta Cryer in the police drama series, The Bill and Harry Hill's TV Burp.
 Brady's 2009 films include The Imaginarium of Doctor Parnassus and The Soloist.
 She appeared in the Doctor Who episode "Love & Monsters" as Bridget in 2006.
 In 2021, she played the role of Millie in Russell T Davies’ Channel 4 series It's a Sin.

+Brady is a long-term close friend of her former The Bill co-star Connie Hyde, who played Roberta Cryer's nemesis PC Cathy Bradford.